nickdrummond/star-wars-ontology/readme.md

 * Rebels - first pass
 * Clone Wars - in progress
 * The Bad Batch - skeleton
+* The Book of Boba Fett - to do

 ## Status

-* In progress
+* In progress - see scope
-* First pass modelling of content completed up to Rebels
-* Many open modelling questions
+* Open modelling questions
-* Tests and queries still experimental
+* Tests and queries framework
 * Modularisation of events by film/series

 ## Contents